NHR vs IFICI vs Standard: Which Portugal Regime Wins?

 There are three personal income tax regimes you can be on in Portugal: standard (everyone, by default), NHR (legacy, closed to new applicants), and IFICI (the 2024+ replacement).
 The marketing copy makes the choice sound obvious - “20% flat rate!” - but the reality has more conditions than the headlines suggest.

 This guide is honest about what each regime actually does and who saves money.
+New to the regime that’s replacing NHR?
+The complete IFICI Portugal guide is the plain-English overview - come back here for the side-by-side.

 TL;DR table